-As of June 30, 2011, we had one Committed Equity Financing Facility dated June 11, 2010 (CEFF) with Kingsbridge Capital Limited (Kingsbridge).
+As of September 30, 2011, we had one Committed Equity Financing Facility dated June 11, 2010 (CEFF) with Kingsbridge Capital Limited (Kingsbridge).
 Under the CEFF, Kingsbridge is committed to purchase, subject to certain conditions, newly-issued shares of our common stock.
 The CEFF allows us at our discretion to raise capital for a period of three years ending June 11, 2013, at the time and in amounts deemed suitable to us.
 Two prior CEFFs, dated May 22, 2008 and December 12, 2008, expired in June 2011 and February 2011, respectively.
 We are not obligated to utilize any of the funds available under the CEFF.
 Our ability to access funds available under the CEFF is subject to certain conditions, including stock price and volume limitations.
+Use of the CEFF is subject to certain other covenants and conditions, including aggregate share and dollar limitations for each draw down.
 See, in our 2010 Form 10-K, "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Committed Equity Financing Facilities (CEFFs)" for a detailed description of our CEFF.

-As of June 30, 2011, there were approximately 1.3 million shares potentially available for issuance (up to a maximum of \$32.6 million) under the CEFF, provided that the volume-weighted average price per share of our common stock (VWAP) on each trading day must be at least equal to a price that we designate in the draw down notice, which may be either a price that we specify, but not less than \$0.20 per share, or 90% of the closing market price on the trading day preceding the first day of the draw down.
-Based on the closing market price of our common stock on August 5, 2011 (\$2.20) and assuming that all available shares are issued, the potential availability under our CEFF is approximately \$2.6 million.
+As of September 30, 2011, there were approximately 1.3 million shares potentially available for issuance (up to a maximum of \$32.6 million) under the CEFF, provided that the volume-weighted average price per share of our common stock (VWAP) on each trading day must be at least equal to a price that we designate in a draw down notice, which may be either a price that we specify, but not less than \$0.20 per share, or 90% of the closing market price on the trading day preceding the first day of the draw down.
+Based on the closing market price of our common stock on November 8, 2011 (\$1.79) and assuming that all available shares are issued, the potential availability under our CEFF is approximately \$1.8 million.
+We anticipate using the CEFF (when available) to support our working capital needs and maintain cash availability in 2011.